famixukwa/DownGuiLighter/README.md

 The app could be a very important tool for archival and research purposes.

 # License
-this project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2

 # Built with
 maven